sonalgoyal/crux/testData/BseStock/README.txt

-Steps to import demo data in HBase
+Steps to export demo data in HBase

-1. Create demo tables in HBase
+1.Create tables in HBase

 hbase(main):006:0>  create 'stockDataComposite','price','spread','stats'
 hbase(main):007:0>  create 'stockDataSimple','data'

-2. Now run hadoop jobs to export data to HBase tables.
-To run the jobs, please set HADOOP_HOME and HBASE_HOME
+2.Now you need to run hadoop jobs to export data to HBase tables, before that you need to set HADOOP_HOME and HBASE_HOME

-export HBASE_HOME=<path to HBase>
-export HADOOP_HOME=<path to hadoop>

 a.
-Add all jars in $HBASE_HOME/lib to HADOOP_CLASSPATH.
-Add following line to $HADOOP_HOME/bin/hadoop
+In First step you need to add all jars in $HBASE_HOME/lib to HADOOP_CLASSPATH for that add following line to $HADOOP_HOME/bin/hadoop file

+HBASE_HOME=<path to HBase folder>
 # add Hbase libs to CLASSPATH
 for f in $HBASE_HOME/lib/*.jar; do CLASSPATH=${CLASSPATH}:$f;
 done

-Note:- These lines will add hbase dependencies to your hadoop classpath.
-When your hbase is populated, you can comment these lines so that your hadoop classpath is not altered.
+Note:- These lines will add hbase dependencies to your hadoop classpath each time you run hadoop, So later you can comment these lines when you dont require

 b.
-Now copy exportComposite and exportSimple folders(kept parallel to this readme) to hdfs and run the jobs
+Now you need to start hadoop cluster and put exportComposite and exportSimple folders(kept parallel to this readme) to hdfs
 $HADOOP_HOME/bin/hadoop fs -put exportSimple /
 $HADOOP_HOME/bin/hadoop fs -put exportComposite /

 $HADOOP_HOME/bin/hadoop jar $HBASE_HOME/hbase-0.90.3.jar import stockDataSimple /exportSimple
 $HADOOP_HOME/bin/hadoop jar $HBASE_HOME/hbase-0.90.3.jar import stockDataComposite /exportComposite

-Above process will load demo data in HBase.
+Note:- Above process will load demo data in HBase If you want to load more data it can be done by following instructions given below.

-If you want to understand how the above data was created, please read on.
-The following section provides details on the scripts used to create the above data.
-It can also be helpful if you want to load more data or work with a different date range.

-To download and populate stock data.
+Instructions to download and populate stock data.
 1. Fetch stock BSE data from the BSE website for a particular date range by executing createTableData.py.
+For example:
+nube@nube-desktop:~$ cd <BseStock folder path>

+nube@nube-desktop:~/crux/BseStock$ ls
+createTableData.py  downloadBseData.py  PopulateBseData.java  README.txt  stockIdsList.txt

 nube@nube-desktop:~/crux/BseStock$ ./createTableData.py

-The above script runs with default arguments and downloads a prespecified stock list in given date range.

-If you need, you can specify arguments like in example done below.
+Note:- if you execute above command default value will be considered for arguments specified.
+Else you can specify arguments like in example done below.

  Arguments required are
 a. filePath to a file which has the list of stockIds.
 Data for these stocks will be downloaded.
-Sample is stockIdsList.txt
 b. startDate in MM/dd/yyyy format
 c. endDate in MM/dd/yyyy format
 d. outputPath where these files will be saved after download.